AlkindiX/2023-04-challenge/README.md

 # Challenge

 This is a project that utilizes Maven as the build tool.
 This README file provides an overview of how to build, deploy, and develop the project.
+Spring boot offer a lot of features out of the box.
+It has a lot of libraries that can be used to build a production ready application.
+It is all about conventions when using it.
+It also have enterprise based community that depends on it.
+It offers MVC with dependency injection and inversion of control.
+It also offers a lot of features like security, caching, and many more.

+But building a project from scratch is not an easy task.
+It requires a lot of knowledge and experience to build a production ready application.
+And Java is being a Java.
+Too many plugins and dependencies required to run a basic application.
+This requires a lot of resources to run.
+And also the garbage collector is not that good.
+It requires a lot of memory to run a basic application.
+But this can be solved by not using monolithic application.
+We can use microservices to solve this problem.
+Better resource management and set of tools and reporting applications to administrate and monitor the application.

 ## Build